 At DAC Beachcroft we aim to provide the highest standards of service to our clients and to operate our business to the professional standards which others affected by our conduct have the right to expect.

 Dealing effectively with any concerns is part of that service.
 If you believe our service to you as a client has fallen below these standards, we want you to raise the matter so it can be thoroughly investigated and any necessary action taken to resolve it to your satisfaction.
 For the purpose of this Complaints Procedure reference to "DAC Beachcroft" is to DAC Beachcroft LLP and DAC Beachcroft Claims Ltd as appropriate.
-Separate procedures apply outside of England and Wales, if you are a client in another jurisdiction please contact the Regional Senior Partner in the first instance who will be able to advise you of the local procedure.
+Separate procedures apply outside of England and Wales, if you are a client for Scotland, please click here.
+If you are a client in another jurisdiction please contact the Regional Senior Partner in the first instance who will be able to advise you of the local procedure.

 Set out below are our procedures for dealing with any concerns.
 They are published internally and all staff are familiar with them.
 They apply only to our clients.
 If you are not a client of the firm, then a different process applies.
 Other parties to litigation or other dispute resolution procedures in which one of our clients is a party should usually raise the matter in the relevant proceedings.
 Otherwise please see the final section below.